tgbot-collection/wp-comments/README.md

 ![](pics/2.jpg)

 # Warning
-By using this plugin, you agreed to open Basic Auth on your WordPress.
+By using this plugin, you agree to open Basic Auth on your WordPress.

 Please setup a complex passphrase for your WordPress